 Will the base be fine if once or twice you use rubbing alcohol or a Clorox wipe on it?
 Sure.
 But Finn doesn’t recommend it.
 “Harsh chemicals and rubbing alcohol can degrade the integrity of the leather, and change the way it feels and looks,” she says.

 You also shouldn’t try washing your machine in a bathtub or sink.
 Doing so would be like putting any other motorized or electronic device in a puddle or pool and will it will break.

 After wiping the material clean, dry it with another cloth.

 For The Record: Barriers Can Decrease The Risk Of Infection

 If multiple people are going to be using the machine in a single session (yee-haw!) one way to decrease the risk of bacterial infection and transmission of STIs, is to use safer sex barriers.

 You can use a new external condom over penetrative attachments like Wild West, The Buckwild, and Lone Ranger with every new rider, says Finn.
-For the two non-penetrative options, The Bareback and The Rawhide, a dental dam can be used (though it will have to be held in place).
+For non-penetrative options, such as The Bareback and The Rawhide, a dental dam can be used (though it will have to be held in place).

 “If you’re a latex barrier, be sure to use a silicone-based or water-based lubricant,” says Finn.
 The oil in oil-based lubricants can degrade latex, ultimately making the barrier less effective at warding of infection or transmission of infection.